 Get a taste of Arbois

 In the heart of the Jura wine region, pretty Arbois offers beautiful architecture, a fascinating heritage and intoxicating views.
-The 60 metre bell tower of the medieval Saint-Just church, accessible in July and August, provides magnificent vistas of the surrounding vineyards, while the town’s museum, located in Pécauld castle, invites visitors into its wine-growing history and traditions.
-The town’s House of Louis Pasteur immerses you in the life of the pioneering scientist.
+The 60 metre bell tower of the medieval Saint-Just church provides magnificent vistas of the surrounding vineyards, while the town’s museum, located in Pécauld castle, invites visitors into its wine-growing history and traditions.

 Take a tour of Château Chalon